-Any assistance to students under section 479B of the Higher Education Act of 1965 (Title IV of the HEA) must be excluded from the family's annual income [24 CFR 5.609(b)(9)(i)].
+The first category is any assistance to students under section 479B of the Higher Education Act of 1965 (Title IV of the HEA) which must be excluded from the family's annual income [24 CFR 5.609(b)(9)(i)].
 Examples of assistance under title IV of the HEA include:

 - Federal Pell Grants;

 - Teach Grants;

 - Federal Work Study Programs;

-- Federal Perkins Loans;
+- Federal Perkins Loans:

 - Income earned in employment and training programs under section 134 of the Workforce Innovation and Opportunity Act (WIOA); or

-- Bureau of Indian Affairs/Education student assistance programs

-- The Higher Education Tribal Grant

-- The Tribally Controlled Colleges or Universities Grant Program
+- Bureau of Indian Affairs/Education student assistance programs - The Higher Education Tribal Grant - The Tribally Controlled Colleges or Universities Grant Program

-Any other grant-in-aid, scholarship, or other assistance amounts an individual receives for the actual covered costs charged by the institute of higher education not otherwise excluded by the Federally mandated income exclusions are excluded [24 CFR 5.609(b)(9)(ii)].
+The second category is any other grant-in-aid, scholarship, or other assistance amounts an individual receives for the actual covered costs charged by the institute of higher education (not otherwise excluded by the Federally mandated income exclusions)[24 CFR 5.609(b)(9)(ii)].
+Other student financial assistance received by the student that, either by itself or in combination with HEA assistance, exceeds the actual covered costs is included in income.

 Actual covered costs are defined as the actual costs of: